Key Takeaways

 Setback Your Thermostat

 To maintain a comfortable home environment while also saving energy, you can employ a thermostat setback strategy.
-This entails adjusting your thermostat to a lower temperature during the winter months and a higher temperature during the summer months.
+This entails adjusting your thermostat to a lower temperature in winter and a higher temperature in summer.

-When you are out, set your thermostat to 7-10F from your usual settings.
+When you are out, set your thermostat to 7-10°F below your usual setting.
 For automated adjustments, you can use the scheduling or geo-fencing features available on smart thermostats.

 Another effective energy-saving strategy is to lower the thermostat before bedtime.
-The ideal sleeping temperature range is typically 60F-67F.
-Lowering the thermostat during the night takes advantage of the body’s natural decline in core temperature, signaling to the body that it’s time to unwind and rest.
+The ideal sleeping temperature range is typically 60°F-67°F. Lowering the thermostat at night takes advantage of the body’s natural decline in core temperature, signaling it’s time to unwind and rest.

 -